Experiential Learning Registration

 It is important to consider carefully what you hope to get out of experiential learning.
 Clearly articulated learning objectives will also assist your site supervisor and your instructor of record in evaluating your performance.
 The application process requires that students submit learning objectives in writing.
 See the Interdisciplinary Studies Guidelines for Learning Objectives for help.
 A good rule of thumb is to identify one learning objective for each credit earned.

-Please read carefully and complete the entire Interdisciplinary Studies Experiential Learning Application.
-Submit the completed application, your learning objective(s), and supporting information about your EL site to Interdisciplinary Studies in soft copy to firstname.lastname@example.org at least 5 business days prior to the start of the semester in which you plan to register.
+Please read carefully and complete the entire MAIS Application and University Council Experiential Learning Agreement.
+Submit the completed application, the University Counsel Experiential Learning Agreement and a syllabus containing your responsibilities, your learning objective(s), and supporting information about your EL site to Interdisciplinary Studies in soft copy to email@example.com at least 5 business days prior to the start of the semester in which you plan to register.

 Application review and processing takes approximately 5-7 working days.
 Please plan accordingly.
 Students may not begin working at a site for credit until the application has been approved.

-Registration is a controlled process, like registering for MAIS 796 or 797.
+Registration is a controlled process.
 Once the student's experiential learning application has been approved, the Interdisciplinary Studies Graduate Coordinator will send the student an email with specific registration information.